raspberrypilearning/components/components/conductive-thread.md

 ![Conductive Thread](conductive-thread.png)

-Conductive thread is sewing thread containing a metallic element which will conduct electricity
+Conductive thread is sewing thread containing a metallic element which will conduct electricity.

 ## Buy